Rumford-style fireplace with V-fire |

 You can burn long sticks or logs this way on a camp fire, just watch out they don't get left burning where they can roll away outside the fire circle.
 This is a great fire for ovens, for most cookstoves, for Rumford fireplaces (you can light a small fire in one corner, or a big fire leaning against the whole back of the fireplace), and for campfire storytelling.

-to concentrate heat & draft
+"Chimney" fire - a vertical fire chamber to concentrate heat & draft |

 Then there's the “chimney fire,” or primitive rocket stove.
 A creosote fire in your actual chimney is a dangerous nightmare, but the same powerful forces can be very useful for fast-starting your barbecue or boiling some tea or coffee.